-- a) Group Supervision/Psychological Consultation Team.
+- a) Group Supervision/Peer Psychological Consultation Team.
 SHCS postdoctoral residents and pre-doctoral psychology interns meet in mixed teams for weekly group consultation meetings led by senior professional staff.
 Residents prepare and present case consultations and are encouraged to provide feedback to fellow trainees about case conceptualization, intervention and management. - b) Psychiatric Consultation.
 SHCS psychiatrists are available to discuss issues of psychiatric case management, differential diagnosis and medication on an as needed basis. c) Professional Interactions.
 One of the particular strengths of our training program is the availability of staff members for consultation.
 Staff members are available as needed for consultation about particularly difficult cases/crisis situations when the primary supervisor, Coordinator of Postdoctoral Training, Clinical Director and Director of Training are not available.
 Residents are encouraged to seek out staff members who have expertise in treating particular disorders/problems that are relevant to their caseloads.
-The essence of staff collaboration is evident in the collegial interactions and mentorship provided by the training staff.

-- d) Multi-Disciplinary Eating Disorder Team Consultation.
-There is a Multi-Disciplinary Eating Disorder Management Team that meets regularly, which consists of the Eating Disorder Coordinator from Counseling Services, the Eating Disorder Specialty Resident and Intern, 2-4 physicians and the SHCS nutritionist.
-This is one of 3 consultation meetings that the Eating Disorder Focus Area Resident attends as part of their contract.
-Other Residents are invited to attend when they have an eating-disordered client case which requires consultation with the team. - 4.
+The essence of staff collaboration is evident in the collegial interactions and mentorship provided by the training staff. - d) Eating Disorder Management Team (EDMT).
+The multi-disciplinary EDMT consists of the Eating Disorder Coordinator from Counseling Services, the Eating Disorder Focus Area Resident and Intern, 2-4 physicians and nurse practitioners, and 1-2 registered dieticians.
+Other Residents are invited to attend the EDMT when they have an eating-disordered client case which requires consultation with the team. - 4.
 Supervision.
 Residents receive two hours individual clinical supervision per week.
-Each Resident also receives an additional hour of individual supervision in their chosen focus area. - 5.
+Each Resident also receives an additional hour of individual supervision in their chosen focus area.
+While California's Board of Psychology has recently passed legislation to allow all supervision to be provided through secure remote means, in order to satisfy other states' supervision requirements which may require in-person supervision, at least 1 hour per week of individual supervision and 1 hour of group supervisions are provided face-to-face in-person. - 5.
 Training Seminar.
 The Residents meet in a weekly 2-hour postdoctoral training seminar.
 The seminar is a core training experience and reflects the primary objectives of the postdoctoral program.
-The purpose of the seminar is three-fold: 1) To provide a forum for collegial support, discussion of training/professional identity issues, and monitor workload/organizational issues; 2) To provide advanced training in selected areas of clinical practice; 3) To provide education and exposure to other aspects of psychology practice such as consulting, alternative careers, service to the profession, business management and agency management. - 6.
-Supervised Experiences.
+The purpose of the seminar is two-fold: 1) To provide advanced training in selected areas of clinical practice; 2) To provide education and exposure to other aspects of psychology practice such as consulting, alternative careers, service to the profession, business management and agency management. - 6.
+Team Meeting.
+The Residents and the Coordinator of Postdoctoral Training meet weekly for one hour to provide a forum for collegial support, discussion of training/professional identity issues, and to address any workload/organizational issues that come up through the year.

+7. Supervised Experiences.
 Residents gain experience in a wide variety of activities including the following: